Pregnant Beyonce Didn’t Get Lip Injections, Publicist Slams Webloid For Bullying Singer

 Since then, the Grammy winner has shared numerous photos documenting her various pregnancy looks.
 Beyonce has not confirmed when her twins are due, but it seems that she might be far enough along that intense physical activity is no longer possible.
 The singer had to cancel her Coachella performance in April and was replaced by Lady Gaga.

-Good Morning America suggested that Beyonce might be due in June or July while The Sun guessed that the pregnant singer could have her twins sometime in the early summer.
+Good Morning America suggested that Beyonce might be due in June or July while the Sun guessed that the pregnant singer could have her twins sometime in the early summer.

 Beyoncé is pregnant with twins, but we all know it's not the first time she's carried two people pic.twitter.com/IS7564131g